Interested in applying to the General Surgery residency program at the KU School of Medicine? Learn about the application process here.

 - Graduates of medical schools outside the United States and Canada who meet one of the following qualifications:

-- Valid certificate from the Educational Commission for Foreign Medical Graduates prior to appointment, full and unrestricted license to practice medicine in a U.S. licensing jurisdiction in which they are training, or International Medical Graduates with either a J1 visa, Employment Authorization Document (EAD), or permanent resident documentation (Green Card).
+- A valid certificate from the Educational Commission for Foreign Medical Graduates prior to appointment, full and unrestricted license to practice medicine in a U.S. licensing jurisdiction in which they are training, or International Medical Graduates with either a J1 visa, Employment Authorization Document (EAD), or permanent resident documentation (Green Card).

 Please see the KU Medical Center Graduate Medical Education website for complete information as we will not interview candidates who do not meet these requirements.